CrazyReborn/ccms/README.md

 MONGO_URL=yourMongoDB
 CLIENT_URL=clientUrl
 ```
-By default the docs are avalible at the adress of "http://localhost:5000/docs
+By default the docs are avalible at the adress "http://localhost:5000/docs"